Orange County Jail Intake Release Center Inmate Phone & Email

 How do I accept collect calls from an inmate in the Orange County Jail Intake Release Center?

-When you receive a collect call from a jail, you will first hear a recording that the call is a collect call and coming from a jail and the person’s spoken name.
+When you receive a collect call from the jail, you will first hear a recording that the call is a collect call and coming from a jail and the person’s spoken name.
 You will then be asked to respond with a prompt or by voicing “yes” that you agree to accept the call.
 At that point you can either accept it or refuse it.

 If you continue to get calls from the jail and don’t want to receive them anymore, you can contact your phone service and request that that number be blocked.

-How much am I charged for accepting a collect call from Orange County Jail Intake Release Center?
+How much am I charged for accepting a collect call from the Orange County Jail Intake Release Center?

 The cost of a collect call is the most expensive call that you can make (or take).
-In fact, the cost (per minute) for a collect call can exceed the cost of an international call.
+In fact, the cost (per minute) for a collect call can often exceed the cost of an international call.

 Expect to pay about $1.00 to 1.50 per minute for a collect call.
 Compared to the cost of a call going through the inmate phone service that the jail contracts with, ‘collect calls’ can be five to ten times more expensive.